lifuzhang1108/SiamMask-tracking/README.md

 ```

 ## Discussion
-- SiamMask is a robust and powerful MOT model with the ability to produce accurate results in real time
+- SiamMask is a robust and powerful MOT model with the ability to produce accurate results with fast speed.
-- SiamMask generates accurate mask, and simultaneously produce minimal enclosing rectangle as the bounding box
+- SiamMask generates accurate mask, and simultaneously produce minimal enclosing rectangle as the bounding box.
-- With reasonable amount of training time, we can achieve results that is compared to the pretrained model released by author
+- With reasonable amount of training time, we can achieve results that is comparable to that of pretrained model released by author.
-- Model sometimes fails when the object being tracked does not have very distinct boundary or intersect with other objects.
+- Model fails sometimes when the object being tracked does not have very distinct boundary or intersect with other objects.
-- As a side effort, we made slight changes to allow multiple ROIs in tools/new-demo.py
+- As a side effort, we made slight changes to allow multiple initial tracking objects (ROI) in tools/new-demo.py